WWI Keith Logan Caldwell M.C., DFC (1122 WWI, 1075 WWII)

 Keith was unsuccessful in enlisting into the army in for the First World War, so decided to become a military pilot.
 Keith raised the £100 (or about $33,000 in 2020) necessary to enter the New Zealand Flying School (NZFS) established by Leo and Vivian Walsh of Remuera at Kohimarama, on the foreshore of Auckland’s Waitematā Harbour.
 Keith began flight training in October 1915, gaining his British Royal Aero Club Aviator’s Certificate or ‘ticket’ or ‘wings’ in December 1915.
 Keith was one of the first two pilots to graduate from the NZ Flying School with Geoffrey Callender.

 He sailed to England in January 1916 to join the Royal Flying Corps (RFC).
-He was accepted and commissioned as a Second Lieutenant in April 1916, from there, he underwent further training in England at Oxford, Norwich and Sedgeford, in East Anglia.
+He was accepted and commissioned as a Second Lieutenant in April 1916.
+From there, he underwent further training in England at Oxford, Norwich and Sedgeford, in East Anglia.
 At this stage of the war, the standard of flying training provided for RFC pilots was woefully inadequate.
-By the time Keith was sent to Northern France in July 1916, he had logged just 27 hours flying time in England in addition to eight hours at the NZFS.
+By the time Keith was sent to Northern France in July 1916, he had logged just 27 hours of flying time in England in addition to eight hours at the NZFS.
 [2, 3]

 The Military Cross citation, Supplement to the London Gazette, 17 September 1917: